Skip to content

 • a dedicated home directory (home/);

-• the globally shared OpenCode commands, skills, agents, and plugins, mounted read-only;
+• a one-way copy of shared OpenCode configuration, including opencode.json, commands, skills, agents, and plugins;

 • its selected module configuration;